 3. EDI-Based Remittance: Large enterprises usually send remittances through EDI machines.
 These remittances are a combination of alphanumeric characters.

 4. Web-Based Remittance: In the case of retail giants like Amazon and Walmart, their A/P teams upload the remittance on a website portal.
 The supplier cash application teams would log into those portals and download the web remittance advice.

 There are various commonly used remittance formats across the industry; you can explore the 13 most commonly-used remittance formats here.

 While remittance isn’t mandatory for a business, here are some reasons why you should consider it:

-A remittance slip is ideally declared on a document with company letterhead.
+A remittance slip is declared on a document with company letterhead.
 It should include the contact details of the POC along with the following information:

 If the remittance is sent by email, your accounts team can monitor the payment or communicate with the POC in case of discrepancies.

 Let us consider a buyer-supplier ecosystem where the buyer is PentaCorp, and the supplier is ABCCorp.
-As PentaCorp releases the payment corresponding to the goods supplied by ABCCorp, they also send a remittance advice that indicates the order number, invoice number, payment amount, line-item level details.
+As PentaCorp releases the payment corresponding to the goods supplied by ABCCorp, they also send remittance advice that indicates the order number, invoice number, payment amount, and line-item level details.